greenocean-tech/socialsystem/README.md

 # Project Title

-New social system for the AI
+New career system instead of emotional human leaders.

 ## Summary

-Describe briefly in 2-3 sentences what your project is about.
-About 250 characters is a nice length!
+Many leaders focus on promote friends become leaders but without solving issues or getting support.
+Labor can reply on this ai system instead of interface terrible leaders and reduce office bully situation.

 ## Background

-Which problems does your idea solve?
-How common or frequent is this problem?
-What is your personal motivation?
-Why is this topic important or interesting?

-This is how you make a list, if you need one:
 * Manager rejected labor choose another job in the company.
-* Manager damaged labor career.
+* Manager has no assign any task for labors and damaged labor career.

 ## How is it used?